SlithyMatt/x16-xci/README.md

 * Bank 60: Zone level 9 music and sound effects
 * Bank 61: Sprite animation sequences
 * Bank 62: Sprite movement progress and vectors
-* bank 63: State flags
+* Bank 63: State flags

 When transit from a level leads to a different zone, the new